-Following the adoption of MFRS 9 effective 1 April 2018, the Bank classifies its financial assets into the following measurement categories: amortised cost; fair value through other comprehensive income; and fair value through profit or loss.
+The Bank classifies its financial assets into the following measurement categories: amortised cost; fair value through other comprehensive income; and fair value through profit or loss.
 Financial liabilities are classified as either amortised cost, or held at fair value through profit or loss.
 Management determines the classification of its financial assets and liabilities at initial recognition of the instruments or, where applicable, at the time of reclassification.